-Agricultural innovation project AI-Com has celebrated the end of its second year of collaborative research in Timor-Leste with a results meeting and publication launch today at the Ministry of Agriculture and Fisheries in Comoro, Dili.
+AI-Com has celebrated the end of its second year of collaborative research in Timor-Leste with a results presentation and new publication launch today at the Ministry of Agriculture and Fisheries in Comoro, Dili.

-“We’re proud to work with the Ministry of Agriculture and Fisheries through the Australian Centre for International Agricultural Research,” said his excellency Peter Roberts, the Australian Ambassador to Timor-Leste at the meeting, which included the presentation of research results conducted by local researchers, and the launch of a new booklet introducing the story of Timor-Leste’s valuable sandalwood tree.
+“We’re proud to work with the Ministry of Agriculture and Fisheries through the Australian Centre for International Agricultural Research,” said Ambassador Roberts.

 “We’re helping to achieve innovating solutions for farming families in Timor-Leste, and accelerate the development of sandalwood, which has a long and important story and significant value in Timor-Leste.”

-Results sharing from local researchers will continue this week and culminate with a field visit to Natabora for the visiting team from ACIAR, UWA and USC.
-The new sandalwood publication, Hanoin Ai-Kameli, is available to read and download in both Tetun and English here.
+Results sharing from local researchers will continue this week and culminate with a field visit to Natabora for the visiting team from ACIAR, and the Australian universities.